robenkleene/design-references/adobe-lightroom-classic.md

 Use `⌘E` to edit in Photoshop.
 After saving, a new PSD file will be created in Lightroom (the original file won't be overwritten).

+## Deleting Photos

+Just use the `⌫` key, but if you're viewing the photo in a collection, first select "Go To Folder in Library" from the right-click menu, then hit the `⌫` key.

 ## Shortcuts

 Edits are made in the develop module.